seafontes/Groundzero/README.md

 ## The Code
-   I find it easier to explain the general idea of the code going through its steps.
-So, if you find yourself comfortable enough to just read the *.py* and understand it without a detailed explanation, feel free to jump into it.
+   I find it easier to explain the general idea of the code and the differences betweeen the versions going through it's steps.
+So, if you find yourself comfortable enough to just read the *.py* files and understand it without a detailed explanation, feel free to jump into it.
+It's valid to point out that the verions are in fact so similiar that it's not worthy writing another README, and I'll be able to discuss the difference in further topics.
 ### The Imports
    This section will be used to justify each one of the imports, even the ones that may seem obvious.